giacomo-ciro/240413_q-learning/README.md

 User-defined parameters:
 - Grid size
-- Number of walls (as percentage of total space)
+- Number of Bombs (as percentage of total space)
 - Traning episodes